 - breaded foods

-Certain foods and beverages contain irritants than can amplify your OAB symptoms.
+Certain foods and beverages contain irritants that can amplify your OAB symptoms, leading you to make more frequent bathroom trips.

 You may find it beneficial to limit or avoid: